URL only has nofollow incoming internal links

 The Hint would trigger for any internal URL that was found by the Sitebulb crawler during the crawl (i.e. not found in XML Sitemap, Google Analytics etc...), which has 0 followed incoming links from internal pages, but at least 1 nofollowed incoming link.

-In Sitebulb, this Hint is Advisory, as it does not represent a clear issue.
+This Hint is an 'Insight', which means there isn't necessarily any action that needs to be taken - the Hint is intended to alert your attention to something, rather than flagging up an issue that needs fixing.
 There are plenty of common situations where a URL is not expected to rank for anything, and/or you don't wish search engine crawlers to end up there.

 However it is worth double checking that there are no such URLs that you actually want to be properly crawled and indexed.
 If there are, then the solution for this issue would be to establish where each URL should sit in the overall site architecture, and ensure that the links pointing at it are followed links.